Michael Malone (businessman): Education

+iiNet (Telecommunications Company)

 Michael Malone and Michael O'Reilly founded iiNet in 1993, starting the business in a suburban garage in Perth, Western Australia as iiNet Technologies Pty Ltd. It began as one of the first Australian Internet Service Providers (ISPs) to offer TCP/IP Internet access, as opposed to the store-and-forward techniques (such as MHSnet) that were then in use at other ISPs.
 It claims it was the first ISP to offer PPP access in Australia, and to be the first to base operations on the then new Linux operating system.

 The company outgrew its suburban home in 1995 and moved to Perth CBD office accommodation yet its early growth during the Internet boom was hampered by the ability of Telstra (not releasing Bigpond as an ISP until 1997) to cope with the demand of needed telephone lines, and by the sheer competitive pressure in the Perth market, which had a comparative oversupply of low-cost providers.
 In 1996, iiNet successfully expanded into the Adelaide market under the name light.iinet.net.au (named after Colonel Light), in partnership with locals John Lindsay and Leigh Hart.

 iiNet listed on the Australia Stock Exchange in September 1999.

 During his executive tenure at iiNet, Malone aggressively grew iiNet by acquiring other leading ISPs all over Australia.
 He grew the company to become the second largest ISP in Australia.
 He was also a passionate advocate for Internet consumer rights in regards to privacy as well contributing to the metadata debate.